 The Mayon Volcano Natural Park is among the 17 protected areas in the Bicol Region.
 According to UNESCO, the Mayon Volcano Natural Park is home to 156 floral species belonging to 36 families and 83 species of trees that include the single dipterocarp found in the area (Hopea philippinensis) and one near-threatened species from the rare family Nepentheceae, the pitcher plant Nepenthes ventricosa.
 The ethnobotanical plant biodiversity composed of 71 woody species belonging to 49 genera and 33 families has been recorded.
 Many are endemic while others are indigenous.

-It is also a habitat for 104 species of land vertebrates, including 57 species of birds, 10 species of amphibians, 24 species of reptiles, and 13 species of mammals.
+Mayon Volcano is also a habitat for 104 species of land vertebrates, including 57 species of birds, 10 species of amphibians, 24 species of reptiles, and 13 species of mammals.
 Of the 13 mammal species, 7 are endemic of which 3 are listed as vulnerable: the Philippine Brown Deer, Philippine Warty Pig, and Giant Golden-Crowned Flying Fox.
 The bird fauna includes 37 endemic species with 3 species listed in the IUCN red list: the nearly-threatened Luzon Bleeding Heart, vulnerable Philippine Eagle-Owl and critically-endangered Philippine Cockatoo.
 The 10 amphibian fauna are all endemic frog species with 4 listed in the IUCN red list: the nearly-threatened Luzon Fanged Frog, Luzon Forest Ground Frog and Guenther’s Forest Frog; and the vulnerable Banded Pigmy Tree Frog.
 The Mayon Volcano Natural Park also houses 1 endemic butterfly, 7 endemic stick-insects and 9 endemic spiders in the registered insect and arachnid fauna.

 Things to do in Mayon Volcano Natural Park

+If you think Mayon Volcano is just for sightseeing, well, it’s not.
 The natural park offers a variety of ecotourism activities:

-3. Camping – Since hiking Mayon Volcano could take about two days, hikers usually camp in the area.
+Since hiking Mayon Volcano could take about two days, hikers usually camp in the area.
 You can pitch your tent there and enjoy a camp meal together with your buddies.

-4. ATV riding – If you’re looking for the most exhilarating way to explore the foothills, ruins, rice fields, rivers, and mud trails filled with thousands of volcanic rocks, try the adrenaline-kicking ATV ride in Legazpi.
+If you’re looking for the most exhilarating way to explore the foothills, ruins, rice fields, rivers, and mud trails filled with thousands of volcanic rocks, try the adrenaline-kicking ATV ride in Legazpi.
 Drive an ATV to the Lava Wall of Mayon Volcano.
 This ultimate adventure rush takes you through gullies, rivers, and fallen rock.